top of page

 She's been a camera woman/audio engineer for The United Nations, CNN News, SNY, Harvard University and FOX News Channel.

-Melanie's created short films which have won 17 awards and been selected for over 45 international and national film festivals.
+Melanie created IPhone films which won 12 awards and was selected for 55 international and national film festivals.

 WRITER:

-Melanie's the author of “Don Alias,Stories of a Legendary Percussionist", which received five stars on Amazon, favorable reviews in London and New York magazines.
+Melanie's the author of “Don Alias,Stories of a Legendary Percussionist", which received five stars on Amazon and favorable reviews in London and New York magazines.

 Her book was required reading at New York University where she was a guest lecturer.
-Her book can be found libraries, bookstores and was listed on WGBH 24/7 Jazz Booklist.
+Her book is at the Boston Public Library, Berklee School of Music Library, various bookstores and was listed on WGBH 24/7 Jazz Booklist.

 In 2020, Melanie received an honorable mention for her novel, "Rub" from the Emerging Writer's Fellowship through Miami Book Fair.